-A premarital agreement attempts to set forth a husband’s and wife’s rights and obligations in the event of a divorce before the marriage.
-Not only are premarital agreements often a touchy subject, they often do not provide significantly more protection than a carefully maintained set of books and a good divorce lawyer.
-If you are going to use a premarital agreement, though, make sure to understand what the agreement can and cannot do and how the premarital agreement should be executed.
+A premarital agreement is an agreement before the marriage that set forth a husband’s and wife’s rights and obligations in the event of a divorce.
+Premarital agreements often are a touchy subject.
+Yet they often provide significantly more protection when carefully considered and drafted.
+If you are going to use a premarital agreement, though, make sure to understand what the agreement can and cannot do and how the premarital agreement in Illinois should be executed.

 Do I need a premarital (“prenuptial”) agreement?
 This is my second marriage.